yehaixuan4428/tabnet-stocks/README.md

 # TabNet : Attentive Interpretable Tabular Learning

+# Main Modification:

+Add a TabNetRegressorStock and TabNetPretrainerStock, corresponding dataloader and dataset, pearson correlation coefficient based loss function and eval metric.
+The updates are designed for the stock market prediction task.
+Samples in each batch are specified as all the stocks on the same trading date.
+As a result, the correlation coefficient is computed cross-sectional, which is more appropriate for stock market prediction.

 This is a pyTorch implementation of Tabnet (Arik, S. O., & Pfister, T. (2019).
 TabNet: Attentive Interpretable Tabular Learning. arXiv preprint arXiv:1908.07442.) https://arxiv.org/pdf/1908.07442.pdf.
 Please note that some different choices have been made overtime to improve the library which can differ from the orginal paper.

 <!--- BADGES: START --->